-Hindi Rinny is a collection of South Asian lettering, type, and writing.
+Hindi Rinny is a collection of South Asian lettering, type, and writing

 I hope that this collection inspires you to learn more about Indic scripts, and helps foster discussion, exploration, and innovation.

-Submissions, suggestions, and corrections are always welcome!
+Submissions, suggestions, and corrections to the blog are always welcome!